automl/ConfigSpace/docs/source/User-Guide.rst

     :class:`~ConfigSpace.conditions.NotEqualsCondition`,
     :class:`~ConfigSpace.conditions.LessThanCondition`,
     or :class:`~ConfigSpace.conditions.GreaterThanCondition`.
-    To read more about conditions, please take a look at the :ref:`Conditions` or the :doc:`auto_examples/AdvancedExample`
+    To read more about conditions, please take a look at the :ref:`Conditions`.

 .. note::
     Don't use either the :class:`~ConfigSpace.conditions.EqualsCondition` or the :class:`~ConfigSpace.conditions.InCondition` on float hyperparameters.
-    For example due to floating-point inaccuracy, it is very unlikely that the :class:`~ConfigSpace.conditions.EqualsCondition` is evaluated to True.
+    Due to floating-point inaccuracy, it is very unlikely that the :class:`~ConfigSpace.conditions.EqualsCondition` is evaluated to True.